 Foundation / Corporation

 Grants to Delaware nonprofit organizations for a broad range of programs and projects that focus on the integration and well-being of the Latino population.
-Funding is intended for educational opportunities, access to healthcare, and advocacy programs that promote academic success and health equity.
+Funding is intended to promote educational opportunities, support access to healthcare, and advance advocacy programs that promote academic success and health equity.

 Access to Healthcare - Creating Healthier Families and Communities: Eligible programs increase bilingual, culturally relevant care (screening, diagnosis, education and treatment) for Latinos affected by chronic stress, mental or behavioral disorders, or other major health common conditions that reduce the quality and length of life.
 In addition, programs should increase access to critically needed care by supporting affordable, community-based programs staffed by bilingual and culturally sensitive professionals practicing in trusted settings.